feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 ```

 If a Feature App module is to be loaded asynchronously with the
-`FeatureAppManager` or React `FeatureAppLoader`, it must provide a definition
-object as its default export:
+`FeatureAppManager`, it must provide a definition object as its default export:

 ```js
 export default myFeatureAppDefinition;